vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 ## Prerequisites

 - The NebulaGraph Analytics installation package has been obtained.
-Send mail to `inquiry@vesoft.com` to apply.
+[Contact us](https://www.nebula-graph.io/contact) to apply.
 - The [license](analytics-ent-license.md) is ready.

 ## Scenarios